• TUE WED THU 10-1 & 2-7 ● FR1 10-6 ● *SAT 10-1 (*CLOSED JUL & AUG)

 GIFT POLICY

-The Board reserves the right to accept or reject any gifts.
-Gift materials accepted by the Board may be added to the collections, sold, or given to other libraries or discarded.
+Gift materials accepted by the Board may be added to the collections, sold, given to other libraries, or discarded.
 Gifts presented to the Library with qualifying conditions will be accepted at the discretion of the Board.
-Length of time for the display of gift items is at the Manager’s discretion.
+Length of time for the display of gift items is at the Library Manager’s discretion.

-EXHIBITS AND DISPLAYS
+POLICY FOR EXHIBITS AND DISPLAYS

 GRIEVANCE POLICY

-“Complaint Form for Literature Found Objectionable” and “General Concern Form” will be provided by the Library Manager at the request of any patron.
-Each form will be presented to the Board for review, entered into the minutes, and a response from the Board will be sent to the complainant.
+“Complaint Form for Literature Found Objectionable” and” General Concern Form” will be provided by the Library Manager at the request of any patron.
+Each form will be presented to the Board of Trustees for review, entered into the minutes, and a response from the Board will be sent to the complainant.

 The Byron-Bergen Public Library provides access to information in a variety of formats.
 The Internet is available as a reference tool.
 It is an unregulated medium that changes constantly and unpredictably.

 The Byron-Bergen Public Library is not responsible for the content of Internet sites.
 Since not all Internet sites are accurate, current, or complete, users must exercise caution and use their judgment to evaluate the validity and appropriateness of the information found.
-Our Librarians are not able to verify whether the information on the Internet is valid, but may have other reference materials you may use for further information.
+Our Librarians are not able to verify whether the information on the Internet is valid, but they may have other reference materials you may use for further information.
 The Internet is for educational, informational, and recreational purposes only.
 No unauthorized, illegal, and/or unethical purposes will be tolerated.

 You must have a valid Library card to use the Internet.
 Users need to sign an Internet Use Agreement before using the Internet.
-Children under 16 years of age must have their agreement signed by a parent or legal guardian in the presence of a Librarian.
+Children under 17 years of age must have their agreement signed by a parent or legal guardian in the presence of a Librarian.
 The computer will be signed out by presenting your Library card at the front desk.
 Parental supervision for children under 14 years of age will be needed while using the Internet.
 Parents and/or legal guardians, NOT library staff, are responsible for the Internet information selected and/or accessed by their children.

 The use of the Internet is a privilege, not a right.
 The privilege may be revoked if the service is used in an inappropriate manner, at the Librarian’s discretion.
 Non-copyrighted materials may be printed for the normal library copy fees.

+Use of information obtained through the Internet is at the user’s own risk.
 Computer usage is limited to 30 minutes at a time unless approved by Library staff.

-The Library’s wireless network is not secure or filtered therefore virus and security protection is recommended.
+The Library’s wireless network is not secure or filtered; therefore, virus and security protection is recommended.
 Please keep in mind that information sent from your laptop has the potential to be captured by anyone else with a wireless device and the appropriate software.

 Wireless Internet access is available to patrons of all ages.
 Parents or guardians of children under 18 years of age are responsible for their child’s Internet use.
 The Library assumes no responsibility for the use of the wireless network by children.

-– Byron-Bergen Public Library Board Created on March 2012 –Reviewed on 6-08-15-Reviewed and Updated 5-08-18, 10/12/2020
+– Byron-Bergen Public Library Board Created March 2012; Reviewed on 06/08/15; Reviewed and Updated 05/08/18; 10/12/2020; 04/03/2024

 Section 1.
 The Byron-Bergen Public Library Board of Trustees (“the Board”) shall be located at the Byron-Bergen Public Library, 13 South Lake Street, PO Box 430, Bergen NY 14416.